+(a) Number of securities (b) (c)

-Plan category Name of Plan (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighte exercis outstand (b) ed-average se price of ing options, s and rights (c) Number of securities remaining available for future issuance Equity compensation plans approved by security holders The Amended and Restated Novatel Wireless, Inc. 2000 Stock Incentive Plan 4,449,592(1) \$ 13.17 1,586,245(2)(3) Equity compensation plans not approved by security holders Total None \$ 13.17 1,586,245
+Plan category Name of Plan to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance

+Equity compensation plans The

+approved by security holders Amended

+and Restated

+Novatel

+Wireless, Inc.

+2000 Stock

+Incentive

+Plan 4,449,592(1) \$ 13.17 1,586,245(2)(3)

+Equity compensation plans not

+approved by security holders None

+11 5 5

+Total 4,449,592 \$ 13.17 1,586,245

-- (1) Our stockholders approved our amended and restated 2000 Stock Incentive Plan in September 2000, immediately prior to our initial public offering in November 2000.
-The amounts included in this table include options to purchase shares of our common stock that we issued under our predecessor plan, the amended and restated 1997 Employee Stock Option Plan, further grants under which were terminated on November 15, 2000. - (2) As in effect as of the date of this Proxy Statement, on the first day of each fiscal year while the Incentive Plan is in effect, shares available for issuance under the plan are added to the plan equal to the lesser of (i) 100,000 shares, (ii) three percent of the shares of our common stock outstanding on the last day of the prior fiscal year, or (iii) such lesser number of shares as our Board may determine in its sole discretion.
-If our stockholders approve Proposal 3, it will have the effect of immediately eliminating this provision from the Incentive Plan - (3) Includes 175,453 shares of the Company's common stock issuable pursuant to the Company's Amended and Restated 2000 Employee Stock Purchase Plan.
+(1) Our stockholders approved our amended and restated 2000 Stock Incentive Plan in September 2000, immediately prior to our initial public offering in November 2000.
+The amounts included in this table include options to purchase shares of our common stock that we issued under our predecessor plan, the amended and restated 1997 Employee Stock Option Plan, further grants under which were terminated on November 15, 2000.

+(2) As in effect as of the date of this Proxy Statement, on the first day of each fiscal year while the Incentive Plan is in effect, shares available for issuance under the plan are added to the plan equal to the lesser of (i) 100,000 shares, (ii) three percent of the shares of our common stock outstanding on the last day of the prior fiscal year, or (iii) such lesser number of shares as our Board may determine in its sole discretion.
+If our stockholders approve Proposal 3, it will have the effect of immediately eliminating this provision from the Incentive Plan.

+(3) Includes 175,453 shares of the Company's common stock issuable pursuant to the Company's Amended and Restated 2000 Employee Stock Purchase Plan.